notRitter/SpawnerDocs/Guides/Boundary/introduction.md

 * Scalable systems for open worlds
 * Preloaded events via XY or RegionId

-Because every permanent event has a performance cost—even erased events—boundaries prevent unnecessary overhead.
+Because every permanent event has a performance cost, even erased events, boundaries prevent unnecessary overhead.

 You may design maps with hundreds or thousands of potential events, while only **40–100** ever exist at one time.